My Al Capone Museum | home

 West Palm Beach Post 1930

-Better provenance would be to see from the gun company research to know what store or gun dealer it was sold to?
-If it’s known gang gun dealer then it would make it more believable.
-Miami or especially Chicago's Scaramuzzo, Peter Von Frantzius, Von Lengerke etc..Preferably Chicago as opposed to Capone having a gun that was sold to a store in Tennessee etc...
-I would also research the owners, trace where where they lived etc..
+Better provenance would be to see from gun company research to know what store or gun dealer it was sold to?
+If it’s a known gang gun dealer, then it would make it more believable.
+Miami or especially Chicago's Scaramuzzo, Peter Von Frantzius, Von Lengerke etc. Preferably Chicago, as opposed to Capone having a gun that was sold to a store in Tennessee, etc...
+I would also research the owners, trace where they lived etc.

 Also, past Capone guns that had once belonged to Ralph Capone now suddenly became owned by Al, thus upping the value substantially!
-The reality is that Al would had rather bequeathed his legal guns to his son, and not his brother.
+The reality is that Al would have rather bequeathed his legal guns to his son, and not his brother.

 More authentic guns would be these!